-New Orleans has a city ordinance that permits alcohol consumption in public, particularly in the French Quarter.
-Nevertheless, any open container in your vehicle will still be considered a violation of the law.
+New Orleans has a city ordinance that permits alcohol consumption in public, particularly in the French Quarter as long as you are not drinking from an open glass container.
+Municipal Code Sec.
+54-404-409 lays out New Orleans’ public drinking laws.
+Nevertheless, any open container of alcohol in your vehicle will still be considered a violation of the law.
 Thus, your options are to finish your alcoholic beverage or lock it up in the glove compartment or trunk.

 Another common open container question pertains to Louisiana’s drive-thru daiquiri shops.
 Drivers purchasing alcohol there must keep the daiquiri sealed with the lid on and no straw until they arrive at their destination.

 Can Passengers Drink Alcohol in a Car in Louisiana?

 Generally, no. However, La.
 R.S.
 32:300(F) spells out a few exceptions for passengers under special circumstances.

 - Paid fare passengers on a common, contract or public carrier vehicle